Looks like something didn't work quite right. Please reload this page.

 Photo of restaurant Pagi Sore – Amara in Tanjong Pagar, Singapore

-Pagi Sore – Amara is not bookable via Quandoo yet.
+Pagi Sore – Amara is not bookable via Quandoo.
 To make a reservation, contact the restaurant using the details below.
-Checkout the opening hours first and bear in mind that if you reserve ahead, you won't have to wait in line.

 About Pagi Sore – Amara